-institution could be treated as a "retail term deposit" for LCR purposes.
-Upon request by the MA, the category 1 institution should be able to demonstrate that its policy and practice (including the level of early withdrawal penalty charged by it) can effectively reduce the risk of early withdrawal of retail term deposits by its retail customers.
+customers.
 Where appropriate, the reasonableness of the institution's policy and practice in respect of the charging of penalties on early withdrawal of term deposits may be assessed by reference to historical data of the institution relating to early withdrawn deposits in normal or stressed situations.

 - 5.8.14 Where appropriate, the MA may compare the level of early withdrawal penalty charged by a category 1 institution with those of other Als.
 Depending on the actual circumstances, the MA may use a common benchmark to facilitate comparison of the relevant policies and levels of early withdrawal penalty adopted by different institutions.
-The level of such a benchmark, if used by the MA, would be determined according to prevailing market circumstances. - 5.8.15 Under the BCBS LCR standard, the outflow rate for less stable retail deposits 56 should not be less than 10%.
-National supervisors are expected to develop as necessary additional buckets of less stable retail deposits to which the application of higher outflow rates may be warranted, taking into account the specific attributes of such deposits.
+The level of such a benchmark, if used by the MA, would be determined according to prevailing market circumstances.67 - 5.8.15 Under the BCBS LCR standard, the outflow rate for less stable retail deposits68 should not be less than 10%.
+National supervisors are expected to develop as necessary additional buckets of less stable retail deposits to which the application of higher outflow rates may be warranted, taking into account the specific attributes of such deposits. - 5.8.16 Currently, less stable retail deposits taken by category 1 institutions are subject to a standard outflow rate of 10% for LCR purposes.
+The MA will continue to evaluate whether there is sufficient evidence to justify a more differentiated treatment for such deposits.
+If the MA considers it prudent and reasonable to increase the outflow rate beyond the current level of 10% for

-In line with the BCBS LCR standard (paragraph 82), the MA may set this benchmark as a certain multiple of the interest accrued on a term deposit, where such accrued interest can be viewed as a "loss" to be borne by the depositor as a result of early withdrawal.
+67 In line with the BCBS LCR standard (paragraph 82), the MA may set this benchmark as a certain multiple of the interest accrued on a term deposit, where such accrued interest can be viewed as a "loss" to be borne by the depositor as a result of early withdrawal.
 The level of the multiplier may be determined from time to time according to the interest rate environment.
 Under a very low interest rate environment, this multiplier may be set on the high side.
 For example, a multiplier at 200% would mean that the MA would not normally regard an early withdrawal penalty set by a category 1 institution as "significant" for LCR purposes if the penalty is less than 200% the interest accrued on the term deposits concerned, unless the institution concerned can demonstrate to the MA's satisfaction that there are adequate justifications for the level of penalty otherwise set by the institution.

-As defined under rule 39, a less stable retail deposit refers to a retail deposit taken by a category 1 institution that is not a stable retail deposit or retail term deposit.
+68 As defined under rule 39, a less stable retail deposit refers to a retail deposit taken by a category 1 institution that is not a stable retail deposit or retail term deposit.

-Hong Kong Monetary Authority 香港金融管理局

-Supervisory Policy Manual

-LM-1 Regulatory Framework for Supervision of Liquidity Risk V.2 (consultation)

-5.8.16 Currently, less stable retail deposits taken by category 1 institutions are subject to a standard outflow rate of 10% for LCR purposes.
-The MA will continue to evaluate whether there is sufficient evidence to justify a more differentiated treatment for such deposits.
-If the MA considers it prudent and reasonable to increase the outflow rate beyond the current level of 10% for such deposits, the MA may do so through exercising the power under §97K(1) of the BO, or by making amendments to the BLR and associated documents (including the Code and Return MA(BS)1E).
+LM-1 Regulatory Framework for V.4 - 13.12.2024 Supervision of Liquidity Risk v.4 - 13.12.2024 such deposits, the MA may do so through exercising the power under §97K(1) of the BO, or by making amendments to the BLR and associated documents (including the Code and Return MA(BS)1E).